 We will use varied strategies to expand access for eligible individuals particularly individuals with barriers to employment.
-At present, we outreach to a variety of community organizations and agencies, in addition to the core partners including: housing, health departments, Children's Boards, and homeless, rehab settings, and community organizations.
+At present, we outreach to a variety of community organizations and agencies, in addition to the core partners but not limited to: housing agencies, health department, and homeless services agencies, rehab settings, libraries and other community organizations.
 We intend to expand our outreach while using Maryland's strategy to "place people before performance".
-We will reach out to non-traditional locations, where individuals with barriers may be such as halfway houses, the Day Resource Center and, the Multiservice Center and others.
+We will reach out to non-traditional locations, where individuals with barriers may be such as halfway houses, outpatient services programs, drug court and other local advicacy organizations.
 We have expanded our social media presence and digital platform.
-During the COVID-19 pandemic due to closures and limited-use of the AJC, we have created an online Jobs Board.
+During the COVID-19 pandemic due to closures and limited-use of the AJC, we have created an online Jobs Board and provided a well-received virtual Jobs Club.